Mean Field Portfolio Games with Epstein-Zin Preferences: Characterization of mean-field equilibria

 \subsection{From BSDE to Nash equilibrium}

-To identify the FBSDE system and subsequently the BSDE that any mean-field equilibrium must satisfy we first solve the representative investor's optimization problem for any fixed externality using the martingale optimality principle.
+To identify the FBSDE system and subsequently the BSDE that any mean-field equilibrium must satisfy we first solve the representative investor's optimization problem for any fixed externality using the MOP.
 Subsequently, we solve the fixed-point problem to characterize MFG equilibria.